vecto-ai/vecto-ai.github.io/pages/projects/subword.rst

 -----------------------------------------
 Motivation for using subword-level models
 -----------------------------------------
-* Word-level models consider word as smallest unit, and often ignores the morphology information.
+* Word-level models such as Word2Vec [#f1]_ consider word as smallest unit, and often ignores the morphology information.

-* Word-level models could not assign meaningful vectors to out-of-vocabulary (OOV) words.
+* Most of them could not assign meaningful vectors to out-of-vocabulary (OOV) words.

 -----------------------------------------
 FastText (summation composition function)
 -----------------------------------------
-FastText [#f1]_ is probably the most influential and effective recent model.
+FastText [#f2]_ is probably the most influential and effective recent model.
 It represents each word as a bag-of-character n-grams.
 Representations for character n-grams, once they are learned, can be combined (via simple summation) to represent out-of-vocabulary (OOV) words.